artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** ``physicalCharacteristics``

-**DACS Rule** Provide information about the physical characteristics or condition of the unit being described that limit access to it or restrict its use.
+**DACS Rule**: Provide information about the physical characteristics or condition of the unit being described that limit access to it or restrict its use.
 (DACS 4.2.5)

 **EAD**